awsdocs/aws-doc-sdk-examples/kotlin/usecases/subpub_app_android/Readme.md

  ## Create the Kotlin classes for your Android project

 In the **com.example.androidsubpub** package, notice there is a class named **MainActivity**.
 This is the class that contains the logic to perform the the AWS Service operations.

-### MainActivity class
+To handle the required AWS Credentials, notice the use of a **StaticCredentialsProvider** object.

+Notice the following methods that use the AWS SDK for Kotlin to perform various AWS Service operations:

++ **onItemSelected** - Retrieves the value selected from the Spinner control.
++ **pubTopic** -  Publishes a message.
++ **getSubs** - Gets all subscriptions.
++ **unSubUser** - Removes a subscription based on an email address.
++ **subUser** - Creates a new subscription.

 The following Kotlin code represents the **MainActivity** Kotlin class.
-To handle the required AWS Credentials, notice the use of a **StaticCredentialsProvider** object.

 ```kotlin
      package com.example.androidsubpub